dpraja13/US-Agricultural-Import-Analysis-/project_proposal_revised.md

 This project aims to conduct an analysis of state-level agricultural imports and exports using data from the USDA Economic Research Service.
 The dataset contains detailed information on agricultural imports and exports for different states, including values for various product categories, countries of origin, Fiscal Quater, and Year.
+It also finds trends between trade patterns and seanalities.

 #### Research Questions: